 Crafting creative solutions to complex problems.

-Andrew lives in a creaky, 1870’s brownstone in the Cobble Hill section of Brooklyn with his wife, a former federal prosecutor and two hyper-active dogs named Chloe and Duke.
+I live in a creaky brownstone in the Cobble Hill section of Brooklyn with my wife, a former federal prosecutor and two hyper-active dogs, Chloe and Duke